schneidy/schneidy.github.io/_posts/2016-07-14-adventures-in-dc.md

 Before we left the White House grounds and started our afternoon discussions, the White House had a last minute surprise for us.
 Every attendee of the morning’s event was deputized as a Maker Ambassador for their state with a specialized challenge coin made for the event.
 Challenge coins are traditionally given in the Military to prove membership when joining a unit, or recognition of special achievement.
 Each coin comes with an unique emblem of the occasion.
 Typically the coins are given in handshake where the coin can not be seen, as a symbol of trust.
-For the Maker Kickoff, each coin had the Presidential Seal, along with the words “Nation of Makers”, was laser cut on it by the White House.
+For the Maker Kickoff, each coin had the Presidential Seal, along with the words “Nation of Makers”, laser cut on it by the White House.
 Just before we boarded the bus, we took a group photo on the front steps of the Eisenhower Executive Office Building.